-• Grilled seasonal vegetables from Kruger Farms Sauvie Island Grilled Oregon rainbow chard and asparagus
+- Grilled seasonal vegetables from Kruger Farms Sauvie Island Grilled Oregon rainbow chard and asparagus

 In addition to enjoying good food, you’ll hear great live entertainment.
-There also will be wine tastings where you can sample some of Stoller Family Estates top wines, including a newly released rose.
+There also will be wine tastings where you can sample some of Stoller Family Estates top wines.
 If you’re in the mood for self-care, there will be massage therapists, physical therapsits and acupuncturist available for appointments.

 There is no camping allowed at Stoller, but lucky for you there are a number of wonderful places to stay nearby (including these lovely guest houses on premise).
 Camp sites and yurts are available at Champoeg State Heritage Area.
 Also consider The Vintages, a collection of mid-century trailers on a lovely property just miles from the event or the bike-friendly and newly-renovated Amity Flats just a little further down the road.
 On that historic note, go back a little further in time at The Hotel Oregon.
 Now a McMenamins, this beautiful building has provided a home away from home for travelers since 1905.
 Looking for something a bit more modern?
 Try The Inn at Red Hills and continue the wine tasting in charming Dundee, just a short drive from Stoller.
 Or you could go all out and splurge on a trip to The Allison Inn & Spa in Newberg.
 We recommend booking early as rooms throughout the area fill quickly in the spring.